Endless Travel Plans

 A San Diego family vacation costs $2,700-$8,000+ for a family of 4 in 2026, making it one of the most affordable major family destinations in the US.
 The average mixed-activity trip (2-3 paid attractions plus beach days) runs around $3,800-$4,500, roughly 30-40% less than a comparable Orlando or Disneyland trip.

 San Diego's secret isn't that individual attractions are cheap — the Zoo and LEGOLAND are priced like any major theme park.
-The secret is that the free stuff is genuinely world-class.
+The secret is that the free stuff is world-class.
 A day at La Jolla Shores with tide pools and sea lions beats a lot of $100+ theme park days, and it costs nothing but sunscreen.

 For families debating between San Diego and Orlando or Disneyland, here's the honest take: if theme parks are the whole point, go to Florida or Anaheim.
 But if you want a mix of outdoor adventure, beach time, and 2-3 amazing attractions without the constant pressure to buy, skip, or upgrade, San Diego delivers more actual relaxation per dollar than almost anywhere else.